-Dementia patients sometimes act in strange ways, exhibiting repetitiveness, extreme anger and agitation, or paranoia, so accusing people of crimes.
+Dementia patients sometimes act in strange ways, exhibiting repetitiveness, extreme anger and agitation, or paranoia, or accusing people of crimes.
 They even get violent and may hit people around them.
-The term “challenging behaviour” or “difficult behaviour” is often used for this, and caregivers get stressed and overwhelmed trying to cope with it.

 On some days, the patient gets agitated (or wanders or gets abusive or withdraws or acts in ways harmful to self/ others)

 What caregivers can do: Understand that these episodes are the patient’s response to a situation.
 Look for and reduce potential triggers.
 Satisfy any physical or emotional needs.
 Check if patient is in pain or unwell.
+Check if your response or expectations or the physical environment are contributing to the behavior.
 Consider tools like validation, distraction, and fiblets to bring the situation under control.
 Keep yourself and patient safe.

-Difficult behaviour of dementia patients is often because they lack the means to understand what is happening, and/ or have unmet needs they cannot communicate.
-They are also unable to cope with their own emotions, and may become abusive and aggressive, and hit people.
-They may show disinhibition or do socially unacceptable things.
+Changed behaviour of dementia patients is often because they lack the means to understand what is happening, and/ or have unmet needs they cannot communicate.
+They may be unable to regulate their own emotions, and may become abusive and aggressive, and hit people.
+They may show disinhibition or do socially inappropriate/ unacceptable things.
+An unsuitable physical environment could makes things difficult for the patient and result in changed behavior.
+Unrealistic expectations of persons around them add to the problems the patient is facing.
+Responses of caregivers (such as frustration/ anger/ facial expressions) can make the patient’s behavior more challenging.
+Basically, behaviour is caused by a combination of factors, and cannot be viewed as an isolated problem to be solved independently. (see also: How dementia impacts behaviour)

 - Ensure your mindset is calm and positive